Here we’ll go into detail about everything you need to know about the signs, symptoms and effects of high levels, as well as what the normal range is.

 The hypothalamus gland, located near the pituitary gland, is also one of the most important glands of the body because of its main responsibility of maintaining homeostasis or internal balances.

-The hypothalamus is responsible for sending instructions to the pituitary to release or inhibit hormone production; therefore, both have the potential to either start or stop hormone production in any of the hormone glands in the body.
+The hypothalamus is responsible for sending instructions to the pituitary to release or inhibit male hormone production; therefore, both have the potential to either start or stop male hormone production in any of the hormone glands in the body.

 When it comes to testosterone, the hypothalamus sends instructions to the anterior portion of the pituitary gland to release luteinizing hormone, which encourages the testes to manufacture more testosterone.